Occupational Tax Calculator

 Next, calculate the occupational tax due:

-Finally, your net income after this tax is:
+Your net income after this tax:

 Net Income After Tax = Gross Income - Occupational Tax Due